Rave On!!

 Rave On!! is the third studio album released by the Southern American country rock band The Kentucky Headhunters.
 It was the first album recorded after the departure of brothers Ricky Lee Phelps and Doug Phelps, whose positions were replaced with lead vocalist Mark S. Orr and bass guitarist Anthony Kenney (who is the cousin of brothers Fred and Richard Young).
 The album produced three singles: "Honky Tonk Walkin'", "Blue Moon of Kentucky" and "Dixie Fried".

 Three covers are included: "Dixie Fried" (originally by Carl Perkins), "My Gal" (originally by The Lovin' Spoonful) and "Blue Moon of Kentucky" (originally by Bill Monroe).

 The album was reissued in December 2006 by CBUJ.

+Critical reception

+AllMusic's Brian Mansfield felt that the band's novelty wore off on this record.
+Mansfield noted that Mark Orr uses a "Southern rock wail" over the less than idiosyncratic original tracks, while concluding that "they've devolved into a redneck boogie group."
+Alanna Nash of Entertainment Weekly critiqued that the band replaced "their garage funk in the backwoods brine of classic country" and are "content to sprinkle down-home seasoning on warmed-over blues" on this album, concluding with: "Does this once-stunning band have a future?
+In "Underground", they evoke James Dean to be cool, a sure sign they're only a bargain bin away from oblivion."

 Track listing

 Personnel

+Credits adapted from the album's liner notes.